Validity of a Foreign Divorce Decree in India.

 A suit on a foreign judgment/decree must be filed within a period of three years from the date of the judgment/decree under Article 101 of The Limitation Act, 1963.

 The question of validity of foreign divorce decree involves elements of both Private International Law as well as Indian domestic law.
 The complex interplay of both domestic as well as international law gives rise to some practical problems.
 As different countries of the world have different laws related to marriage and divorce, marriage in one country and divorce in another might prove detrimental to the interests of one of the spouses.
 The Supreme Court of India has cleared the stand of India in a number of cases while addressing such concerns.
 Hence, the law in India recognizes only such foreign divorce decrees in which both the parties have submitted to the jurisdiction voluntarily.
 Further, another important requirement is that the case must have been decided on grounds which are permitted under the applicable personal law.
 This view of the Supreme Court has not seen any change since a long time and somehow helps in simplification of nuances surrounding foreign divorce decrees.

-This article is co-authored by Ms. Nimisha Srivastava is 5th Year student pursuing B.A.
-LL.B(Hons.) from National Law University, Orrisa, and Mr. Pushpit Singh is a 2nd Year student pursuing B.B.A.
-LL.B. from Symbiosis Law School, Hyderabad, during their internship with S&D Legal Associates.
+This research work for this article is done by Ms. Nimisha Srivastava (5th Year student pursuing B.A.
+LL.B(Hons.) from National Law University, Orrisa), and Mr. Pushpit Singh (2nd Year student pursuing B.B.A.
+LL.B. from Symbiosis Law School, Hyderabad), during their internship with S&D Legal Associates.

 AIR 1975 SC 105.
 AIR 1990 Del 305.
 (1991) 3 SCC 451.
 Ibid.
 (2001) 5 SCC 265.
 Marine Geotechnics LLC v.
 Coastal Marine Construction & Engineering Ltd., 2014 (2) Bom.
 C.R.
 769. (Image Source: usatoday.com)